AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

          */

         /**
-        Method to post user media to Parse by uploading image file
+        Method to add a user post to Parse (uploading image file)

         - parameter image: Image that the user wants upload to parse
         - parameter caption: Caption text input by the user